Nima-Fr/TryHackMe/Daily_Bugle/README.md

 ## Root Flag

-Now that we have the creds (`jjameson:nv5uz9r3ZEDzVjNu`), we can leave our reverse shell and directly connenct to SSH and the first thing I check is sudo permission:
+Now that we have the creds (`jjameson:nv5uz9r3ZEDzVjNu`), we can leave our reverse shell and directly connenct to SSH and the first thing I check is my sudo permission:
 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/thm/dailyBugle/files]
 └─$ ssh jjameson@10.10.74.217                                                                                   130 ⨯